Francisco-Rola/separtitioning/README.md

 ## Overview

-This repository contains the code for Catalyst.
+This repository contains the code for SymbPart.
 It includes the entire codebase.
 Follow the steps below to build and run the system, and to conduct experiments.

 ## Building the System